calisto2277/calisto2277/README.md

 # Hi, I’m Sarthak 👋

-I’m an **Economics undergraduate** with strong interests in
+I’m an **Economics graduate** with strong interests in
 **Mathematics, Machine Learning, and Natural Language Processing**,
 especially where they intersect with **economic analysis and policy**.
-My major field of interest inclues macrofinance
+My major field of interest inclues macrofinance and monetary economics

 ---